Two Disciplines, One Workflow

 | Vibration base | 7.7 Grms | Z-axis | Frequency sweep |

-Phase 3: Topology Optimisation Solve
+Phase 3: Topology Optimization Solve

-Phase 4: Geometry Interpretation and Surface Modelling
+Phase 4: Geometry Interpretation and Surface Modeling

-Three approaches:
+Three common approaches:

 # nTopology-style implicit field workflow (pseudo-code)